-- Shortly after the commencement of the meeting, the Presiding Member will ask members of the public to come forward to address the Council and to give their name and the suburb in which they reside or, where a member of the public is representing the interests of a business, the suburb in which that business is located and Agenda Item number (if known). - 2.
-Public speaking time will be strictly limited to three (3) minutes per member of the public. - 3.
-Members of the public are encouraged to keep their questions/statements brief to enable everyone who desires to ask a question or make a statement to have the opportunity to do so. - 4.
-Public speaking time is declared closed when there are no further members of the public who wish to speak. - Questions/statements are to be directed to the Presiding Member and are to be made politely in good faith and are not to be framed in such a way as to reflect adversely or be defamatory on a Council Member or City Employee. - 6.
-Where the Presiding Member is of the opinion that a member of the public is making a statement at a Council meeting, that does not affect the City, he may ask the person speaking to promptly cease. - 7.
-Questions/statements and any responses will be summarised and included in the Minutes of the Council meeting. - 8.
+- 1. Questions/statements are to be emailed to governance@vincent.wa.gov.au by 3pm on the day of the Briefing/Meeting. - The email and question/statement is to be addressed to the Mayor (Presiding Member at Briefings/ Meetings). - 3.
+Questions/statements are to be made politely in good faith and are not to be framed in such a way as to reflect adversely or be defamatory on an Elected Member or City Employee. - 4.
+You must provide your full name and suburb in your email. - 5.
+The question/statement will be read out and responded to, as appropriate, during public question time at the Briefing / Meeting.
+The maximum duration for the question/statement is 3 minutes. - 6.
+Questions/statements and Administration's responses, as appropriate, will be included in the Minutes of the Council/Committee meeting. - 7.
 Where practicable, responses to questions will be provided at the meeting.
 Where the information is not available or the question cannot be answered, it will be "taken on notice" and a written response will be sent by the Chief Executive Officer to the person asking the question.
-A copy of the reply will be included in the Agenda of the next Ordinary meeting of the Council. - 9.
-It is not intended that public speaking time should be used as a means to obtain information that would not be made available if it was sought from the City's records under Section 5.94 of the Local Government Act 1995 or the Freedom of Information (FOI) Act 1992.
-The CEO will advise the member of the public that the information may be sought in accordance with the FOI Act 1992.
+A copy of the reply will be included in the Agenda of the next Ordinary meeting of the Council. - 8.
+It is not intended that public speaking time should be used as a means to obtain information that would not be made available if it was sought from the City's records under Section 5.94 of the Local Government Act 1995 or the Freedom of Information Act 1992 (FOI Act).
+The CEO will advise the member of the public that the information may be sought in accordance with the FOI Act.

-RECORDING AND WEBSTREAMING OF COUNCIL MEETINGS
+RECORDING AND WEBSTREAMING OF COUNCIL MEETINGS, BRIEFINGS AND COMMITTEE MEETINGS

 - All Ordinary and Special Council Meetings are electronically recorded except when the Council resolves to go behind closed doors; - All recordings are retained as part of the City's records in accordance with the General Disposal Authority for Local Government Records produced by the Public Records Office; - A copy of the recorded proceedings and/or a transcript of a particular section or all of a Council meeting is available in accordance with Policy No. 4.2.4 Council Meetings Recording and Web Streaming. - Ordinary Meetings of Council and Council Briefings are streamed live on the internet in accordance with the City's Policy - 4.2.4 - Council Meetings Recording and Web Streaming.
-It is another way the City is striving for transparency and accountability in what we do. - The live stream can be accessed from http://webcast.vincent.wa.gov.au/video.php - Images of the public gallery are not included in the webcast, however the voices of people in attendance may be captured and streamed. - If you have any issues or concerns with the live streaming of meetings, please contact the City's Governance Team on 08 9273 6500.
+It is another way the City is striving for transparency and accountability in what we do. - The live stream can be accessed from http://webcast.vincent.wa.gov.au/ - Images of the public gallery are not included in the webcast, however the voices of people in attendance may be captured and streamed. - If you have any issues or concerns with the live streaming of meetings, please contact the City's Governance Team on 08 9273 6500.